microprediction/timemachines/README.md

             x.append(xi)
         return x

-Notice the use of s={} on first invocation.
-Also as noted above, there are prominently positioned [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) utilities for processing full histories - though there isn't much beyond what you see above.
+Though you *could* use the prominently positioned [skating.py](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py) utilities for processing full histories.
+Anyway, here's a tiny bit more detail about the signature adopted by *all* skaters in this package...

 ### Skater "y" argument